Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension

-and let us make in addition the following technical hypothesis (see the comment below after the statement of \cref{lem:choice_t_pq}):
+and let us make in addition the following technical hypothesis (see the comment below after the statement of \cref{lem:choice_t_np}):

-The following lemma provides appropriate time intervals where the relaxation scheme will be applied.
-Here are the features of these time intervals: \begin{itemize} \item the mean speed of the escape point is almost maximal on them; \item their length is arbitrarily large; \item for a given length they occur at arbitrarily large times. \end{itemize} \begin{lemma}[time intervals with controlled length and large initial times where mean speed of escape point is almost maximal] For every positive integer $p$, there exists a sequence $(t_{p,q})_{q\in\nn}$ of positive quantities approaching $+\infty$ when $q$ approaches $+\infty$, and such that, for every integer $q$,
+\paragraph{Origin of time intervals.} The following lemma provides appropriate time intervals where the relaxation scheme will be applied.
+Here are the features of these time intervals: \begin{itemize} \item the mean speed of the escape point is almost maximal on them; \item their length is arbitrarily large; \item for a given length they occur at arbitrarily large positive times. \end{itemize} \begin{lemma}[time intervals with controlled length and large positive left endpoints where mean speed of escape point is almost maximal] For every positive integer $n$, there exists a sequence $(t_{n,p})_{p\in\nn}$ of positive quantities going to $+\infty$ as $p$ goes to $+\infty$, and such that, for every nonnegative integer $p$,

-\end{lemma} The technical hypothesis \cref{hyp_vicinty_max_vel} above will be used in the proof of \vref{lem:growth_yesc_of_p}, stating that the escape point ends ``far to the right'' at the end of the relaxation scheme we are going to consider. \begin{proof}[Proof of \cref{lem:choice_t_pq}] If the converse was true, then there would exist a positive integer $p$ and a positive quantity $t_0$ such that, for every $t$ not smaller than $t_0$,
+\end{lemma} The technical hypothesis \cref{hyp_vicinty_max_vel} above will be used in the proof of \vref{lem:growth_xiesc_of_n}, stating that the escape point ends ``far to the right'' at the end of the relaxation scheme that is going to be considered. \begin{proof}[Proof of \cref{lem:choice_t_np}] If the converse was true, then there would exist a positive integer $n$ and a positive time $t_0$ such that, for every time $t$ greater than or equal to $t_0$,